|

 authorizations at any time, provided each revocation is

-that (1) I have relied on that authorization; or (2) if
+extent that (1) I have relied on that authorization; or

-the authorization was obtained as a condition of obtaining
+(2) if the authorization was obtained as a condition of

-insurance coverage, and the law provides the insurer the
+obtaining insurance coverage, and the law provides the

-Uses and Disclosures with Neither Consent nor Authorization
+III.
+Uses and Disclosures with Neither Consent nor

-without your consent or authorization in the following circumstances:
+PHI without your consent or authorization in the

 ·